mauricioabreu/fofoka/README.md

 Gossip protocol is used to share information to other nodes in a network.
 One of the nodes is randomly selected to spread some information.
 The nodes that receive the message do the same thing.

-Observe the two image below and catch the differences between Gossip and centralized Multicast protocols:
+Observe the two images below and catch the differences between Gossip and centralized Multicast protocols:

 ```mermaid
 ---